-5.6 Power
+5.4 Power

-With the bath power switch off, plug the bath into an AC mains outlet of the appropriate voltage, frequency, and current capacity.
-Refer to Section 3.1, Specifications, for power details.
-Refer to and read the CAUTION at the front of the manual concerning brownout and over voltage protection.
-Check the back panel label for the correct voltage and frequency prior to energizing the bath.
+With the bath power switch off, plug the bath into a grounded AC mains outlet of the appropriate voltage, frequency, and current capacity.
+Refer to Section 3.1, Specifications, for details.

-6 Bath Use
+Bath Use

-CAUTION: Read this section entitled BATH USE before placing the bath in service.
+CAUTION: Read this section before placing the bath into service.

 The information in this section is for general information only.
 It is not designed to be the basis for calibration laboratory procedures.
-Each laboratory needs to write their specific procedures.
+Each laboratory needs to write their own specific procedures.